bowejg/VX752KKBDB/juan-kimo.md

 Juan Kimo: Yeah, yeah.
 It's more, you know, interest in particular thing, so it does, you know, associated with my work, but not always.

 Jack Bowen: Okay, got it.
 And did you?
-When you paid for Jeannie, was that like a work expense?
+When you paid for Genie, was that like a work expense?
 Or was that

-Juan Kimo: your ads to work?
-Expense?
-Yeah.
+Juan Kimo: It's a work expense Yeah.

 Jack Bowen: Okay.
 Got it.
 Yeah.
 And, okay, and like, what tasks?
-Do you think that Jeanne, that would you say, Jean you'd like least suited to?
-Is there anything that you tried to use it for that sort of, like worried badly?
-Oh,
+Do you think that Genie, that would you say, Genie is like least suited to?
+Is there anything that you tried to use it for that sort of, like worked really badly?
+Or..?

 Juan Kimo: that's interesting question.
 I don't know, if I have a good answer to that,